isleofcode/style-guide/scm-git-guides.md

 - `<scope>` should indicate the primary app concept affected by the commit, e.g.
   `user`, `login-page`, `contacts.index`; and
-- `<subject>` starts with an imperative verb and describes the work performed, e.g. "compute user.fullName from firstName and lastName", "add user registration flow", "conform route to es6".
+- `<subject>` starts with an imperative verb and describes the work performed, e.g. `compute user.fullName from firstName and lastName`, `add user registration flow`, `conform route to es6`.
 Lowercase is preferred, w/no trailing dot.

 Though `<scope>` is technically an optional parameter, please omit it only for